 Fertilizing strengthens your root system.
 The summer is hard on your lawn because of heat, foot traffic and sometimes dry conditions.
 It is always important to keep your root system healthy to combat these conditions.
 Remember to water after you fertilize, especially in hot and dry conditions.

 It is essential that your lawn stores nutrients during the winter in order to develop a healthy root system in the spring.
-The perfect time to fertilize in the fall is after you cut your lawn for the final time in October.
-The later you fertilize in the fall, the better your lawn stores nutrients and consequently develops in the spring.
+Our 4 Application Program includes a 4th liquid treatment in the late summer or early fall to ensure that your lawn receives the proper nutrients before the winter season.